sm2302-aug23/grp-r-lets_git_it/README.md

 }
 ```

-Create a function of `backtracks_df` to create the data.
+Create an assignment of `backtracks_df` to create the data.

 ```
 backtracks_df <- collatz_df %>%